The equilibrium measure for a nonlocal dislocation energy

 \begin{theorem} The measure

 satisfies the conditions

 and hence is the unique minimiser of $I$. \end{theorem}

-The proof of Theorem~\ref{thm:chara} consists of two parts: In the first part we show that \eqref{EL-2-intro}--\eqref{EL-1-intro} are the Euler-Lagrange equations of $I$ relative to $\semi$, and that the Euler-Lagrange equations uniquely characterise the minimiser of $I$.
+The proof of Theorem~\ref{thm:chara} consists of two parts: In the first part we show that \eqref{EL-2-intro}--\eqref{EL-1-intro} are the Euler-Lagrange conditions for $I$ relative to $\semi$, and that the Euler-Lagrange conditions uniquely characterise the minimiser of $I$.
 This is standard and can be done as in the purely logarithmic case.
 In the second part of the proof we show that $\semi$ satisfies \eqref{EL-2-intro}--\eqref{EL-1-intro}.
 Since on $\supp \semi$ the potential $V$ reduces to the logarithm in one dimension, \eqref{EL-2-intro} follows from the minimality of the semi-circle law for the Log-gases energy.
 Proving that $\semi$ satisfies also \eqref{EL-1-intro} is instead original and extremely challenging.

 We note that one of the two Euler-Lagrange conditions must fail for any measure other than the minimiser.
 This suggests that in order to prove \eqref{EL-1-intro} we need to estimate the function $V\ast \semi$ in $\R^2$ with great precision and accuracy.
 We achieve this by computing the derivative of $V\ast \semi$ with respect to $x_1$ \textit{exactly}, and by showing that, on account of \eqref{EL-2-intro} and a symmetry argument, \eqref{EL-1-intro} can be reduced to proving that the derivative with respect to $x_1$ of